Starkscan

 • GET /v1/me/api-keys lists metadata only.

-• POST /v1/me/api-keys issues or rotates the default live read key.
+• POST /v1/me/api-keys issues or rotates the default live read + batch + write key.
+Write execution remains separately gated; see Self-serve account routes.

 • DELETE /v1/me/api-keys/{public_id} revokes one key.